silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

   elsewhere in your code.
 * **$default:** The original language string to be translated.
 This should be declared whenever used, and will get picked up the [text collector](#collecting-text).
+* **$string:** (optional) Natural language comment (particularly short phrases and individual words) are very context dependent.
+This parameter allows the developer to convey this information to the translator.
 * **$injection::** (optional) An array of injecting variables into the second parameter

 ## Pluralisation